wpsharks/s2member-kb/features/2015/195-s2member-profile-shortcode.md

 ## Further Customizations

-There are many ways you can customize the "My Account" page.
+There are many ways you can customize the "My Profile" page.
 The following KB Articles will give you a few ideas:

 - [Customizing your Login Welcome Page](http://s2member.com/kb-article/customizing-your-login-welcome-page/)
 - [\[s2Get /\] Shortcode Documentation](http://s2member.com/kb-article/s2get-shortcode-documentation/)